Daniel-KM/Omeka-S-module-EasyAdmin/README.md

 - check the size of the database table of logs and remove them
 - backup install
 - clear php caches
+- loop resources, for example to update them when a new settings is set

 And many more.